Jeffro80/Convert_Expenses/README.md

 - Update docstrings
 - Move functions out of main() into separate functions
 - Place totals etc into a dictionary that can be passed around functions
-- Function to intialise initial values in dict and called from main()
 - Refactor functions to receive the totals dict and to update the dict before returning it
 - Move calculation steps in functions to the return line (rather than returning the variable)
 - Shorten line lengths so within spec